- PR #482 · auth callback£186Jane · mid2h 14m

 - Everything in Operations

-- Coding, QA, Design, Docs agents
+- Coding, QA, Design, Docs agents the AI COO assigns to

 - Bring-your-own LLM keys